YegorCherov/MultiSpriteSheetSlicer/README.md

 ## Features

-- Slice sprite sheets based on cell count or cell size
+- **Modern API Slicing:** Uses Unity's modern, warnings-free `ISpriteEditorDataProvider` API.
+- **Smart Grid Auto-Detection:** Automatically estimates grid dimensions based on mathematical transparency evaluation (extremely useful for complex sheets).
+- **Task-Queue Management:** Select folders or files to load them into an editable queue.
+- **Exclude/Discard Controls:** Toggle active items or discard specific sheets to save them for later slicing.
+- **Lock Selection List:** Lock your current task list to prevent selection changes from clearing your customized settings.
-- Set custom pivot positions or choose from preset pivot points
+- **Pivot Controls:** Set custom pivot positions or choose from preset pivot points.
-- Choose between normalized or pixel-based pivot units
-- Auto-refresh feature to automatically update the selected sprite sheets
-- Supports folders or individual sprite sheet files as input
+- **Supports Folder Processing:** Process an entire folder or individual sprite sheet files.

-## Installation
+## Prerequisites & Installation

+This tool uses Unity's modern Sprite Editor API.
+To compile this script without warnings or errors, **the 2D Sprite package must be installed in your project.**

+### 1. Install 2D Sprite Package
+1. Open your Unity project.
+2. In the top menu, go to **Window > Package Manager**.
+3. In the Package Manager, change the view filter dropdown (top-left) to **Packages: Unity Registry**.
+4. Type `2D Sprite` in the search bar.
+5. Select **2D Sprite** from the list and click **Install** in the bottom-right.

+### 2. Add the Script
-1. Clone or download the repository to your local machine.
+1. Clone or download this repository.

-2. Navigate to the project folder and open the Unity project.

-3. The `SliceSpriteSheets.cs` script should be located in the `MultiSpriteSheetSlicer` folder.
+2. The `SliceSpriteSheets.cs` script should be placed inside an `Editor` folder (or a folder named `MultiSpriteSheetSlicer` inside your `Assets` directory).

    ![Script Location](Images/Slicer2.png)